dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/explore-projects.md

     - **Marts** &mdash; A model with the prefix `fct_` or `dim_` or a model that lives in the `/marts/` subdirectory.
     - **Intermediate** &mdash; A model with the prefix `int_`.
 Or, a model that lives in the `/int/` or `/intermediate/` subdirectory.
     - **Staging** &mdash; A model with the prefix `stg_`.
 Or, a model that lives in the `/staging/` subdirectory.
 - **Test Status**: The status from the latest execution of the tests that ran again this resource.
+In the case that a model has multiple tests with different results, the lens reflects the 'worst case' status.

 </expandable>